JJ-Tom-Li/MahougenAR/README.md

   ONLY FOR EDUCATIONAL AND RESEARCH USE.WILL NOT BE USED FOR COMMERCIAL.

-  If you have any question,please conntact me by email:
+  If you have any question,please contact me by email:

   tom86311@gmail.com